TeamNewPipe/website/_posts/2018-04-01-newpipe-in-play-store.md

 ---

-We're proud to announce that we have found an agreement with the Google Play theme, so that we're finally ready to **release NewPipe in Google Play!**
+We're proud to announce that we have found an agreement with the Google Play team, so that we're finally ready to **release NewPipe in Google Play!**

 Christian and I have been working with Google in the background for almost two years now.
 It took us a lot of effort to convince Google of the advantages of